mnebuerquo/add-my-account/readme.md

 *Sherman:* Ok.
 I'm going to try my login now.

 *Sherman:* That didn't work.
 There are probably spaces or newlines in the file.
 We're going to have to use vim.
+(Thinking: Do I know any other editors installed by default well enough to talk him through it blind?
+Probably not.)

 *CEO Neil:* OK.